MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 Teams is also being added to ***existing*** installations of Microsoft 365 Apps on devices running Windows as part of the normal update process.
 There is no change to existing installations of Mac.

 Whether Teams gets added to an existing installation of Microsoft 365 Apps is determined by what version is installed, what version you're updating to, and some other factors.
-Version 1906 that was released in Monthly Channel in July is the first version that started including Teams as part of the update process.
+Version 1906 that was released in Current Channel in July is the first version that started including Teams as part of the update process.
 But not all devices updating to Version 1906 or later have received Teams as part of the update process because the rollout has been a gradual process over several months.
 So if you've updated a device to the latest version of Microsoft 365 Apps, but Teams hasn't been installed, that is probably expected and not necessarily an error.
 It's likely a future update will install Teams.
 If you want Teams on that device now, you can install it manually from https://teams.microsoft.com/downloads.

 > [!IMPORTANT]
 > If you're updating your existing installation of Microsoft 365 Apps to Version 1908 (Build 11929.20300) or later, Teams will be added.
 To complete the installation of Teams after the update, either restart the device or have the user log off and log back on.